 Ngaba county police arrested Jamyang in Sichuan province on April 17, 2015.
 In May 2016, the Wenchuan People’s Court in Sichuan sentenced him to seven years and six months in prison in a secret trial after he was convicted of "leaking state secrets," a representative of the India-based Tibetan Center for Human Rights and Democracy told CPJ.

-According to an article on its website, people familiar with Jamyang’s case told the center that local authorities held him for more than a year without informing his family of his whereabouts and that he was beaten and tortured during this time.
-The article did not specify how he was allegedly tortured, and CPJ could not independently verify the information.
+People familiar with Jamyang’s case told the center that local authorities held him for more than a year without informing his family of his whereabouts and that he was beaten and tortured during this time.
+That article did not specify how he was allegedly tortured, and CPJ could not independently verify the information.

-According to the website Tibet Express, Tibetan writers said they believe the conviction was in relation to articles Jamyang published that were critical of the Chinese government’s policies in Tibet, including on environmental degradation, restrictions on speech, and the causes of self-immolations and other protests in 2008.
-CPJ was unable to determine whether the articles were cited alongside his charge during the closed trial.
+According to the website Tibet Express, Tibetan writers believed that Jamyang’s conviction was related to his articles critical of the Chinese government’s policies in Tibet, including on environmental degradation, restrictions on speech, and the causes of self-immolations and other protests in 2008.
+CPJ was unable to determine whether the articles were cited during his closed trial.

 As well as writing for Tibetan websites such as Choeme, Sengdor and the blog Tsongon, Jamyang published a book titled "Surge of Yellow Mist," according to Tibet Express.

-As of September 2018, Jamyang was being held at Mianyang Prison in Sichuan province, according to the Tibetan Center for Human Rights and Democracy.
-After visiting him in 2016, Jamyang’s brother told the Tibetan Center for Human Rights and Democracy that the writer was in poor health, but did not provide further details.
+Jamyang was being held at Mianyang Prison in Sichuan province as of 2017, the Tibetan Center for Human Rights and Democracy told CPJ via email.
+After visiting him in 2016, Jamyang’s brother told the center that the writer was in poor health, but did not provide further details.

 CPJ called the Mianyang Security Bureau in late 2019 for comment, but no one answered.
-In late 2020, CPJ called the bureau but its phone number was out of service.
-As of September 2020, CPJ could not determine the state of Jamyang’s health.
+In late 2021, CPJ called the bureau again, but its phone number was out of service.
+As of September 2021, CPJ could not determine the state of Jamyang’s health.